sirixdb/sirixdb.github.io/transactional-cursor-api.md

 resourceManager.beginNodeTrx(1000, TimeUnit.SECONDS, 30);
 ```

-Furthermore, we're able to start a read-write transaction and then revert to a former revision:
+Furthermore, you're able to start a read-write transaction and then revert to a former revision:

 ```java
 // Open a read/write transaction on the most recent revision, then revert to revision two and commit as a new revision.